 Throughout many of her sociology courses, Katie learned research methods that were invaluable to her in law school.
 In Katie’s senior year, she learned how to use the software SPSS (Statistical Package for the Social Sciences), which she later used in an empirical legal studies class in law school.

 During her senior year, Katie also researched how alcohol use differed between urban and rural teens.
 Using data from the 2008 Monitoring the Future Study, Katie found that rural teens were more likely than urban teens to consume alcohol.
 In both urban and rural teens, however, Katie found that teens who spend time around people who drink are more likely to drink themselves.
 Of especial interest to Katie after this study was researching how local laws are applied differently to youths who drink in urban or rural areas.

-After earning her Bachelor’s degrees in sociology and political science in May 2012, Katie went on to attend UNL Law School in August 2012.
+After earning her Bachelor’s degrees in sociology and political science in May 2012, Katie went on to attend Nebraska Law School in August 2012.
 She is currently employed by Sandhills Publishing, where she works with employment laws, intellectual property laws, and other areas.
-Katie also participates in UNL Law School’s clinical program, in which third-year law students have the opportunity to represent parties for reduced cost.
+Katie also participates in the Law School’s clinical program, in which third-year law students have the opportunity to represent parties for reduced cost.

 Thanks to her studies in sociology as an undergraduate, Katie has developed a stronger awareness of the policies and ideas which influence the creation of laws.
 The skills Katie acquired as a sociology major aided her in her legal studies.

 Potential law students can get a taste of the laws and policies in certain fields as sociology majors.
 If a potential law student wishes to enter domestic or criminal law, Katie said, then that student can take classes such as Family Violence, Marriage and Family, Human Sexuality, Sociology of Crime, and Drugs and Society, all of which will introduce them to several of the policies surrounding domestic law.